For Sale: Nearly 1 Million Gmail And Yahoo Accounts Details Are Being Sold On Dark Web By Hackers For 25$.

-While the security experts are working hard to make web a better place, hackers are equally working hard to exploit things by exploring vulnerabilities in systems.
-The recent Yahoo security breach, that compromised over 1 billion user accounts is one of the biggest online hack in the history.
+While the security experts are working hard to make the web a better place, hackers are equally working hard to exploit things by exploring vulnerabilities in systems.
+The recent Yahoo security breach, that compromised over 1 billion user accounts is one of the biggest online hacks in history.

 This incident proved how powerful hackers are.
 Not only Yahoo, many popular sites including LinkedIn, Tumblr, MySpace, Last.FM and VK.com were exposed previously.

-Darkweb is a online marketplace where one can find access to illegal stuff like weapons, hacker tools and cloned sim cards etc. And now it has become a venue for user account and password details.
+Darkweb is an online marketplace where one can find access to illegal stuff like weapons, hacker tools and cloned sim cards etc. And now it has become a venue for the user account and password details.

 These details were being sold in the form of packages which are available as follows:

 - 100,000 Yahoo accounts for 0.0084 Bitcoins ($10.76).